stathisg/hello-in-all-languages/assets/readme.txt

 = How can I get support? =

-For questions, issues, or feature requests, you can [contact me](http://burnmind.com/contact), or post them either in the [WordPress Forum](http://wordpress.org/tags/hello-in-all-languages) (make sure to add the tag "hello-in-all-languages"), or in [this](http://burnmind.com/freebies/hello-in-all-languages-wordpress-plugin) blog post.
+For questions, issues, or feature requests, you can either [contact me](http://burnmind.com/contact), or post them either in the [WordPress Forum](http://wordpress.org/tags/hello-in-all-languages) (make sure to add the tag "hello-in-all-languages"), or in [this](http://burnmind.com/freebies/hello-in-all-languages-wordpress-plugin) blog post.

 == Changelog ==
+= 1.0.4 =
+* Fixed a wpdb warning.
+* Minor content changes.
 = 1.0.3 =
 * Now using version 3 of the IPInfoDB API.
 * Added the option to use personal API key.